ploomber/sql/docs/packaging-your-sql-project/intro-to-python-scripting-and-pipelines.md

 ## `.py` script vs Jupyter Notebook

 A `.py` script is a standalone file that contains Python code, which can be written with the help of text editors or IDE's (integrated development environment).

 Unlike Jupyter notebooks, which are interactive environments for code execution and documentation, `.py` scripts are designed for running Python code in a more traditional, non-interactive manner.
-They are commonly used for writing programs that can be executed from the command line, as shown above, or integrated into software projects due to [modularization](https://ploomber-sql.readthedocs.io/en/latest/packaging-your-sql-project/intro-to-python-scripting-and-pipelines#) (variables and functions inside a Python script can be imported from another script).
+They are commonly used for writing programs that can be executed from the command line, as shown below, or integrated into software projects due to [modularization](https://ploomber-sql.readthedocs.io/en/latest/packaging-your-sql-project/intro-to-python-scripting-and-pipelines#modularization) (variables and functions inside a Python script can be imported from another script).

 After writing and saving a Python script, you can run it by executing the `python` command on your terminal, like so: